Frederick Johnston

 - Anderson

-- Frederick Johnston appears in Common Law Book D. He was reported as being "Guardian of the children of William Lewis."
-In the same entry, it was listed that he set into motion to have a "negro boy named Robert," who "belonged to his estate, assessed in value."
+- Frederick Johnston appears in Common Law Book D as the "guardian of the children of William Lewis."
+In the same entry, he ordered that a "negro boy named Robert," who "belonged to his estate” be “assessed in value."

-- In Common Law Book D, "E. McClanahan" leaves one enslaved person to both J. K. Pitzer and Frederick Johnston.
-In Common Law Book E, it states that J. K. Pitzer left, or perhaps sold, Elisha to Frederick Johnston.
-This may or not be involving the same enslaved person.
+- In Common Law Book D, "E. McClanahan" left one enslaved person to both J. K. Pitzer and Frederick Johnston.
+In Common Law Book E, J. K. Pitzer left, or perhaps sold, Elisha to Frederick Johnston.
+This may be involving the same enslaved person.
+In Common Law Book E, Charles Fraser left, or perhaps sold, and enslaved woman named Mary to Frederick Johnston.
+Similarly, Joseph Campbell left “three slaves conveyed in a deed.”

 - Elisha